Michael Peter Skelly: Aerial tram

 In 1992, Skelly and his partners began the development of an aerial tram adjacent to the Braulio Carrillo National Park of Costa Rica to promote ecotourism.
 Skelly navigated logistical, financial, and bureaucratic challenges, completing the project in 1994.
 The open-air tram – purchased from a U.S. ski resort – is a mile long and rises to the rainforest canopy to immerse guests in an up-close view of the biodiverse ecosystem.
 The tram is still operational today.

 Energia Global

 Skelly joined Energia Global in 1996, developing small energy projects in Central America.
 Skelly led Energia Global's efforts for Tierras Morenas, a proposed wind farm.
 Energia Global needed a financial partner to invest capital for purchasing the wind farm site.
 To do so, Skelly forged a partnership with Michael Zilkha, Texan investor and co-owner of International Wind.
-They purchased the land and developed the proejct; by 1999, the project was completed and contributing electricity to the Costa Rican grid.
+They purchased the land and developed the project; by 1999, the project was completed and contributing electricity to the Costa Rican grid.
 It became the largest wind farm in Costa Rica, and at the time was one of the largest in Latin America.
 In 2001, Tierras Morenas and two other smaller wind farms generated 4% of Costa Rica's power.